jaclynscarey/recipe-finder/README.md

 ## Description

 The Recipe Finder App is a web application that allows users to search for recipes based on various categories such as nationality, ingredients, and dish name.
 It provides a simple and intuitive interface for users to discover new recipes and find inspiration for their cooking adventures.
+The app now includes user login via Google, conditional rendering based on authentication status, and a reviews section visible only to logged-in users.

 ## Screenshots